-The Leica X Vario (Typ 107) and the Panasonic Lumix DMC-GM5 are two digital cameras that were revealed to the public, respectively, in June 2013 and September 2014.
+The Leica X Vario (Typ 107) and the Panasonic Lumix DMC-GM5 are two digital cameras that were officially introduced, respectively, in June 2013 and September 2014.
 The X Vario is a fixed lens compact, while the GM5 is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-C (X Vario) and a Four Thirds sensor.
-The Leica has a resolution of 16.1 megapixel, whereas the Panasonic provides 15.8 MP.
+The cameras are based on an APS-C (X Vario) and a Four Thirds (GM5) sensor.
+The Leica has a resolution of 16.1 megapixels, whereas the Panasonic provides 15.8 MP.

 An illustration of the physical size and weight of the Leica X Vario and the Panasonic GM5 is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X Vario – represents 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GM5 is considerably smaller (39 percent) than the Leica X Vario.
 In this context, it is worth noting that neither the X Vario nor the GM5 are weather-sealed.